The colored bar at the top of this section indicates the Rate Plan status.

 Date the rate plan was created.

-- usage—This is used when usage is measured and reported during the billing cycle and then rated in arrears.
+- usage—used when usage is measured and reported during the billing cycle and then rated in arrears.

-- license—This is used when usage is calculated in advance based on the number of units purchased or licensed.
+- license—used when usage is calculated in advance based on the number of units purchased or licensed.

 Method by which this Rate Plan determines the price to bill for a Billing Cycle.